gradosevic/OpenFace/README.md

 - Add new folders with images to /app/images/ to test your own images

 # Response
-Response is return in this format:
+Response is returned in this format:

 ```
 Array